ElementsProject/lightning/doc/lightningd-config.5.md

 is not specified, a DNS lookup may be done to resolve 'DNS' or 'TORIPADDRESS'.

-  If a 'DNS' hostname was given that resolves to a local interface, the daemon will bind to that interface and also announce that as type 'DNS'.
+  If a 'DNS' hostname was given that resolves to a local interface, the daemon will bind to that interface: if **announce-addr-dns** is true then it will also announce that as type 'DNS' (rather than announcing the IP address).

 * **bind-addr**=*\[IPADDRESS\[:PORT\]\]|SOCKETPATH|DNS\[:PORT\]|DNS\[:PORT\]*